ssv5039/OS-Deadlock-Conditions/README.md

 # OS-Deadlock-Conditions
 Create a Deadlock Scenario and Solve the Deadlock via 4 Main Solutions

-4 Coniditons are needed for Deadlock to occur "consistently":
+4 Conditions are needed for Deadlock to occur "consistently":
 1.)
 Mutual Exclusion - Threads/Processes must claim exclusive control of the resources they require.
 - The Solution is to prevent or have no Mutual Exclusion.
 So threads have